intercom-dds/ic-idl/README.md

     OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 -->

+Work in progress.
+Things are scattered all over the place.

 ## Building

 MSRV is 1.70.

 `ic-idl` is bootstrapped.
-To build a full-fledged version, we first need to compile a reduced, Rust-only version of `ic-idl` that is capable of emitting simplified type definitions.
+To build a full-fledged version, we first need to compile a reduced, C++-only version of `ic-idl` that is capable of emitting simplified type definitions.
 This will be used to generate types we need for the full-fledged version.
 This process is automated through `cargo-make`.